ray-project/ray/doc/source/serve/production-guide/fault-tolerance.md

 Check out the KubeRay guide on [GCS fault tolerance](kuberay-gcs-ft) to learn more about how Serve leverages the external Redis cluster to provide head node fault tolerance.
 :::

+### Replica spread

+One way to improve the availability of your Serve application is to spread deployment replicas across multiple nodes so that you still have enough running replicas to serve traffic even after certain number of node failures.
+You can change the spread behavior of your deployment via the `max_replicas_per_node`
+[deployment option](../serve/api/doc/ray.serve.deployment_decorator.rst) which controls how many replicas of a given deployment can run on a single node.
+If you set to 1 then you are effectively strict spreading the deployment replicas.
+If you don't set it then there is no spread constraint and Serve may schedule all replicas of a deployment on a single node as long as the node has enough resources.

 (serve-e2e-ft-behavior)=
 ## Serve's recovery procedures